-Professor Dovid Katz (preeminent Yiddish scholar) who enriched my journey with his frequent lectures and Yiddish Literary Circles, who showed me that our Litvak heritage is both generous and salvageable, but only if we indulge it.
+Professor Dovid Katz (preeminent Yiddish scholar) who enriched my journey with his frequent lectures and Yiddish Literary Circles, who showed me that our Litvak heritage is salvageable if we indulge it.

 Darina Privalko (founder of jukraine.com), who organized unforgettable tours through Belarus and Ukraine.

 Rabbi Grisha Abramovich (Chief Rabbi of Progressive Jewish Community of Belarus) who guided me through Belarus with our beloved driver Pasha.
-Grisha employed his many connections throughout Belarus, made using his enthusiastic personality, to make the most my limited time in each shtetl.
+Grisha used his many connections throughout the country to make the most of my limited time in each shtetl.

 Tanya Firman (Jewish heritage tour guide based in Drohobycz) whose assistance on my first day in Europe set the tone for my time abroad.

 Samantha and Chase, my friends from America, whose company made me feel a little closer to home at times when I really needed it.

 The young people of Nadvirna, Ukraine who fed us, housed us, and made us feel like locals while our car was being repaired.
 What we’d expected to be a disastrous weekend turned into one of the most memorable of my entire journey.

 The many friends I made from around the world at Vilnius University, including the Dutch trio, Kristiaan, Daniel, and Robbin, who encouraged me to explore and experience modern Europe even when I was most entrenched in the past.